• Skip to primary navigation

 Furthermore, only about 33 percent of applicants are approved on the first pass – mostly the most severely disabled applicants.
 Those who are turned down can file an appeal.
 But the average wait time for an appeal is 602 days – nearly two years.

 The average physician earns an annual salary comfortably into the six-figure range.
-Even the relatively low-paying primary care field pays an average of $217,000 per year, according to the 2017 Medscape Physician Compensation Report.
-That’s $18,083 per month.
+According to the 2023 Medscape Physician Compensation Report, the average physician salary was $352,000 per year.
+That’s $29,000 per month.
 If a doctor suddenly lost the ability to practice medicine and was able to quickly qualify for federal disability benefits, the average benefit would not even replace 10 percent of the doctor’s income pre-onset.

 Disability Is More Common Than You Think